uwcmg/CMG_seqr/README.md

 ## On-prem Step 1 - Convert vcf to hail

-All steps from here on will use a docker container instance of "pipeline runner" refer to: https://github.com/broadinstitute/seqr/blob/master/deploy/LOCAL_INSTALL.md
+All steps from here on will use a docker container instance of "pipeline runner"

+refer to:
+https://github.com/broadinstitute/seqr/blob/master/deploy/LOCAL_INSTALL.md

-### Confirm you are in the /data/docker-shares directory and ensure the docker-compose.yml is in this location!
+### Be sure you are in the /data/docker-shares directory and ensure the docker-compose.yml is in this location!

 ### launch the pipeline runner container on rainier:

 #### $docker-compose up -d pipeline-runner            # start the pipeline-runner container using the docker-compose.yml build instructions

 #### $docker-compose exec pipeline-runner /bin/bash   # open a shell inside the pipeline-runner container (analogous to ssh'ing into a remote machine)

 you will see a new instance of the container running in a shell